Narcissus’ Camera at “Should We”

 “Narcissus Camera” presents an installation drawing from the dual meaning of “camera”— as a photographic apparatus and as a room or chamber (from the Latin “camera,” meaning “vaulted room”).
 This linguistic duality creates a conceptual framework through which to explore issues of identity, representation, history, and technological mediation.

-In its first iteration, the installation transforms the apartment-gallery space at 35 Bowen #2 in Providence, Rhode Island into a multifaceted camera/chamber.
+In its preliminary iteration, the installation transformed the apartment-gallery space “Should We?” at 35 Bowen #2 in Providence, Rhode Island into a multifaceted camera/chamber.
 35 Bowen #2 has been used by RISD art students as a gallery space for decades.
 Their visible and hidden traces make the space an art-historical site.
 I specifically sought a dialogue with Francesca Woodman, a RISD graduate known for her haunting self-portraits exploring female identity and the body’s relationship to architectural spaces, “Narcissus Camera” establishes a feminist dialogue about embodiment, visibility, and the gendered aspects of being both behind and in front of the camera.

 Performers and Collaborators (in alphabetical order)